Davigugu55/qlik-signage/README.md

 # "Authorize Users with JWTs for Qlik Embedded" - Authorization and Embedding Examples

-> :sparkles: Updated: October 2021<br>
-:sparkles: Published: October 2021
+This is a fork from: https://glitch.com/~qlik-cloud-jwt

+* Removed Nebula.js rendering
+* Added .env vars to select application sheet and theme
+* Some adjustements to JWT user params
+* ``/fullscreen.html`` page to display full page application iframe

+---

-This is code used in the tutorial [Implement JWT Authorization](https://qlik.dev//tutorials/implement-jwt-authorization) on [qlik.dev](https://qlik.dev).
+This is code used in the tutorial [Implement JWT Authorization](https://qlik.dev/tutorials/implement-jwt-authorization) on [qlik.dev](https://qlik.dev).

 ---